4 Ways to Convince Your Family and Friends That Motorcycling Is Safe and Sensible

 2 - Investing in the right gear now will show everyone you mean business.

 Now, we can pretty much be certain that - most probably during the Olympics - not a single member of your friend or family circle has ever expressed any concern over the lack of protective clothing or full-face helmets being worn by ‘that posh bloke on the horse with braids’, but when it comes to motorcycling it’s a given that you should be aiming to get the right kit.
 And by doing so you’re automatically proving to those people around you that you’re being safe, sensible and serious about taking up biking as a mode of transport.
 Even if you do just go out and buy the most ridiculous neon leather jacket and trouser combination!
-Check out the best motorcycle denim to wear
+Check out the gear we recommend at our RideTo Store.

 Most people will start with a helmet - mainly because even after years of riding it still feels ridiculously cool when you pull the lid over your head and click the visor down in front of your face - but also because if you are unlucky enough to be involved in an accident, it’s that jelly-life organ inside of your skull that you’re going to want to know you’re taking the greatest care of.